Not too long ago, my sister had forwarded this picture to us in our family WhatsApp group with a caption ‘Meet Cuddles’!

 Tuesday evening, I spoke to my sister.
 Usual, mundane things.
 I had just come back from office.
 For her it was morning.
 Her day had just started.
 After dinner I called my mother.
 She and my father had gone to watch Manikarnika and I could not wait to hear if she liked it as much as I liked it.

-After talking to all my family members, watching an episode of Seinfeld (highly recommended to husband), I was cleaning the kitchen when my mom texted me to call her.
+After talking to all my family members, watching an episode of Seinfeld (highly recommended to my partner), I was cleaning the kitchen when my mom texted me to call her.
 I did.

 ‘Cuddles is no more!’
 She said.